SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Defining an application and its style

-Suppose we like to style the Mail Application we introduced in Chapter *@cha_mailapp@* and extended in Chapter *@cha_menus@*.
+Suppose we like to style the Mail Application we introduced in Chapter *@cha_mailapp@* and extend in Chapter *@cha_menus@*.
 Let's say that we like the labels in the mail editing part of the UI to use a bigger font and a blue color.
-Futhermore, let's say that we like to use a light yellow background for fields, and that we want a black border around the field to edit the body of a mail.
+Furthermore, let's say that we like to use a light yellow background for fields and that we want a black border around the field to edit the body of a mail.
 That brings us to this stylesheet:

 ```
 '.application [